mottosso/blur/README.md

 - make
 - clang 3.1+, gcc 4.8+ or msvc 2015+

-For the graphical user interface, you will also need.
+For the optional graphical user interface, you will also need.

 - Python 2.6-3.2
 - PyQt5